softwareconstruction240/softwareconstruction/instruction/db-jdbc/db-jdbc.md

 We can fully configure a theoretical pet store application by doing the following.

 1. Get a connection to the RDBMS.
-1. Create the the pet store database if it doesn't exist.
+1. Create the pet store database if it doesn't exist.
 1. Create the pet table if it doesn't exist.

 ```java